Julie E. Lynch

 Poetry Unit (Poetry Bracket Tournament): I actually STILL do this unit with my English students even though it started as a creative writing unit to celebrate National Poetry Month in April.
 Students compare pairs of poems using the focus of a mini-lesson (theme, symbolism, etc.), and the "winner" poem moves on in the bracket.

-Co-Taught Lessons8th Grade Position Paper: throughout the school year, a fellow Honors English 8 teacher and I worked to implement Lucy Calkin's writing workshop into our curriculum while adapting it to fit our needs and our students' needs.
+8th Grade Position Paper: throughout the school year, a fellow Honors English 8 teacher and I worked to implement Lucy Calkin's writing workshop into our curriculum while adapting it to fit our needs and our students' needs.
 Attached is a slideshow that showcases our collaboratively created mini-lessons in the position paper unit.

 TIW Mini-Unit (font marketing): working with the other Honors English 8 teacher, we developed a Teacher in the Workplace mini-unit that extended students' understandings about propaganda in Animal Farm.
 Included below are the mini-lessons (slideshow) we developed together, and me interviewing guest speakers.